W. F. Harvey: Career

-Post-war career

 Before the war he had shown interest in adult education, on the staff of the Working Men's College, Fircroft, Selly Oak, Birmingham.
 He returned to Fircroft in 1920, becoming Warden, but by 1925 ill-health forced his retirement.

 In 1928 he published a second collection of short stories, The Beast with Five Fingers, and in 1933 he published a third, Moods and Tenses.
 He lived in Switzerland with his wife for much of this time, but nostalgia for his home country caused his return to England.